javadbat/jb-input-react/README.md

 this component is React.js wrapper for [jb-input](https://www.npmjs.com/package/jb-input) web component.

-text input `react component` with this benefit:
+text input `react component` with these benefits:

 - easy to add custom regex or function validation.